-Kate is currently the Program Director for A New Approach, Australia's leading arts and culture think tank.
+Kate is currently the CEO of A New Approach, Australia's leading arts and culture think tank.
 She was previously the Chair of the Goldfields-Esperance Development Commission and of Regional Arts Australia, as well as a member of the Board of the Australia Council for the Arts, of the Regional Development Council and of Country Arts WA.
 Her work has been recognised through two national awards – a Sidney Myer Creative Fellowship (2014-2015) and a Churchill Fellowship (2012).
 She was named a 40Under40 WA Business Leader in 2017.
 She is a member of the live art and social change hairdressing group Sir Madam Salon.

 Kate holds a B. Arts (Hons.) in History from the University of Melbourne and a B. Creative Arts in Writing from the Victorian College of the Arts.
 She is a graduate of the Australian Institute of Company Directors.
 Kate’s work takes her to regional, remote and very remote parts of Australia as well as overseas.
 She has lived and worked in the Ngaanyatjarra Lands and Kalgoorlie in Western Australia, and in Yogyakarta, Indonesia.